SEVEN AREAS OF RECONCILIATION

 Therefore, we know that Trumpets prepares us for the battle.
 The Day of Atonement is the battle itself.
 Tabernacles is the peace, the victory, the rest, that follows the battle.

 In this paper we will emphasize the personal fulfillment in the believer of the Day of Atonement, of the warfare.
 The term atonement may be defined as “reconciliation.”
 There are at least seven areas of his personality and behavior in which the saint must be reconciled to God through spiritual warfare.
 Each of these dimensions must be reconciled to God before it is possible for God in Christ to settle down to rest in the believer in fulfillment of the last feast, the feast of Tabernacles.

 Turning now to the second and third chapters of the Book of Revelation we find the Lord Jesus appeared to each of the seven churches in a different manner, gave varying praise and rebukes to the seven, and held out different rewards to each of them.

 In the Jewish calendar the feast of Trumpets was observed just before the Day of Atonement.
 The appearing of Christ to each of the churches is in fulfillment of the memorial of blowing of Trumpets, preparing the believers for the experience of the Day of Atonement.

 As we examine the concerns and rewards pertaining to each of the seven churches we notice how the last three feast are involved: first Trumpets; then the Day of Atonement; finally the feast of Tabernacles, which speaks of the rest of God, the land of promise.

 Notice how the blowing of a trumpet precedes the messages of the Lord to the seven churches of Asia:

-I was in the Spirit on the Lord’s day, and heard behind me a great voice, as of a trumpet, (Revelation 1:10)
+I was in the Spirit on the Lord’s Day, and I heard behind me a loud voice, as of a trumpet, (Revelation 1:10)

 The coming of the Lord is always announced by a trumpet.